Registration Begins April 10, 2017 8:00am HST on MyUH Portal

 Current UH Hilo students can simply log into My UH and register for summer classes.

-Students enrolled at other University of Hawaii Campuses, high school students, and the general public must complete our application and be admitted at UH Hilo before registering for classes.
+Students enrolled at other University of Hawaiʻi Campuses, high school students, and the general public must complete an application and be admitted at UH Hilo before registering for classes.
 There is no application fee for the Summer Session.

 Go to My UH and log in using your UH user name and password.

 - Click on "Registration" in the left column under "Student Services"

 - Select "Summer 2017" from the pull down box marked "Term"

 - Select "University of Hawaiʻi at Hilo" from the pull down box marked "Institution"